cloudfour/hideShowPassword/README.md

   // set after input has been inserted into the DOM.
   enable: canSetInputAttribute,

+  // Set to true to focus the cursor in the input element after
+  // the element has been toggled.
+Benefitial for those who are
+  // typing out a password and just want to check their value
+  // and retain the focus of the input.
+  focusAfterToggle: false,

   // Class to add to input element when the plugin is enabled.
   className: 'hideShowPassword-field',